AccumulateNetwork/accumulate/README.md

 of an account (an address) in a blockchain at a particular block height.

 Accumulate organizes the blockchain into a series of chains under particular identities.
-Being able to prove the membership of a particular chain at a particular block height becomes critical.
+Being able to prove the state of a particular chain at a particular block height becomes critical.
+The index of the block where a chain was last modified is also important.
 The BPT provides these proofs for the state of each chain.

 To summarize:

-* Identities act as domains to allow addressing the blockchain as a set of URLs
+* Identities can act as domains to allow addressing the blockchain as a set of URLs
 * Chains are organized under Identities
 * The Membership of Chains is proven using Stateful Merkle Trees.
 All entries in a chain are members of one, growing, Merkle Tree.
 At any point